Places to Give Birth: Burr Ridge Birth Center - PERMANENTLY CLOSED

 Burr Ridge Birth Center (BRBC) is located in the Southwest suburbs of Chicago right off of Route 55.
 It is a freestanding building with an ample parking lot, a full kitchen, a clinic, a classroom, and 3 beautiful birthing suites.
 The staff is warm and welcoming and will immediately invite you to help yourself to coffee, tea, or infused water.

-Birth Centers are meant to marry a home-like, comfortable setting with medical equipment plus expertise to handle most complications.
-If you want a home birth, but you or your partner are unsure about being outside of a medical setting, a birth center might be the right fit for you.
 That said, there is a common misconception that birth centers are "safer" than home births.
 Birth center and home birth midwives carry all of the same medication and equipment, so the biggest difference is the physical location.
 Regardless of whether you are hoping for a home birth or a birth center birth, you will need to be evaluated and deemed low-risk throughout your pregnancy in order to qualify to give birth outside of a hospital.

 Midwives at BRBC

 Sometimes in a hospital setting declining something that is "protocol" can be a lot of conversation and work.
-With BRBC, they only use IVs when medically necessary, you can birth in any position you want, and they do intermittent auscultation rather than continuous fetal monitoring.
+With Burr Ridge Birth Center, they only use IVs when medically necessary, you can birth in any position you want, and they do intermittent auscultation rather than continuous fetal monitoring.
 You can eat and drink freely and only have cervical exams that you want.
 Want to wait until your baby's umbilical cord is white before cutting it?
 Literally, no problem.
 Waterbirth?
 You got it!
 You also get 3 postpartum visits in the first 2 weeks, whereas medical standard is 1 visit at the end of 6 weeks.
 Their care honors the parent-baby dyad and is generally more holistic.

 Key Statistics and Information